 What would it cost you not to have someone help you achieve these things?

-Reason one: Editing takes time
+Editing is expensive because it takes time

 Some people can read a book in an afternoon.
 So why does it take so long for an editor to go through your manuscript?